thisoldgeek/miniz/README.md

 If you'd like to add additional "radio stations"

-Consult the miniz/docs file name miniz_Frequency_to_Degrees.pdf and change the /miniz/miniz.py program
+Consult the miniz/docs file name miniZ_dial_frequency_map.png and change the /miniz/miniz.py program

 *format below is degrees:fav_number